Respiratory Cultures: Screening Criteria and Sputum Specimen Collection

-Sputum and Tracheal Aspirate specimens are subject to screening for specimen acceptibility, including those from Transplant patients.
-Unacceptable specimens are rejected for culture, and the results of the unacceptable screening smears are called to the ordering physician, or to the patient's nurse.
-Specimens from Transplant patients are not rejected, but are reported with the comment "Smear Results Suggest Poor Specimen Quality".
+Sputum and Tracheal Aspirate specimens are subject to screening for specimen acceptability.
+Unacceptable specimens are rejected for culture, and the results of the unacceptable screening smears are called to the patient's care team.

 The following criteria are used to determine acceptance or rejection, using a Gram-stained smear of the specimen: